-It has been a very long time since I wrote anything on this blog site.
-It had been my intention to write here regularly about all the “Good Times” possibilities that we can discover or create in our day to day lives — especially in difficult times when finding joy is harder to do.
+It has been my intention to write here regularly about all the “Good Times” possibilities that we can discover or create in our day to day lives — especially in difficult times when finding joy is harder to do.
+But it’s been a while since I have written here.

 Then, of course, there was the miserable election cycle that dragged on for what felt like years, and ended in a situation many of us would like NOT to believe is reality.
 We are certainly living in the very late stages of a dying empire, where our leaders are insane, where greed and barbarism control the decisions of those in power, and where the boiling rage of the people threatens to blow sky high on any given day.
 The last days of Rome, the last days of Versailles.
 We’ve seen it all before.